UPPMAX/R-matlab-julia-HPC/docs/r/batchR.rst

       .. tab:: PDC

-         Short parallel example (using packages "Rmpi").
+         Short parallel example (using packages "pbdMPI").
 Loading R/4.4.1.

-         Note: for PDC you first need to install "Rmpi".
-You can find the tarball in ``/cfs/klemming/projects/snic/r-matlab-julia-naiss/``.
-Copy it to your own directory under that and then do: ``module load R/4.4.0-hpc1-gcc-11.3.0-bare``, and then ``R CMD INSTALL Rmpi_0.7-3.3.tar.gz --configure-args=" --with-Rmpi-include=/opt/cray/pe/mpich/8.1.28/ofi/gnu/12.3/include --with-Rmpi-libpath=/opt/cray/pe/mpich/8.1.28/ofi/gnu/12.3/lib --with-Rmpi-type=MPICH2" --no-test-load``
+         Note: for PDC you first need to install "pbdMPI" ("Rmpi" does not work).
+You can find the tarball in ``/cfs/klemming/projects/snic/r-matlab-julia-naiss/pbdMPI_0.5-2.tar.gz``.
+Copy it to your own subdirectory under that and then do: ``module load PDC/23.12 R/4.4.1-cpeGNU-23.12``, and then ``R CMD INSTALL pbdMPI_0.5-2.tar.gz --configure-args=" --with-mpi-include=/opt/cray/pe/mpich/8.1.28/ofi/gnu/12.3/include --with-mpi-libpath=/opt/cray/pe/mpich/8.1.28/ofi/gnu/12.3/lib --with-mpi-type=MPICH2" --no-test-load``

          .. code-block:: sh